brian-stoker/stoked/packages/cli/README.md

 ```

 This autonomous workflow means issues get addressed continuously without manual intervention, reducing the time from issue creation to resolution.

+back to reality this is where we are at meow:

+## Overview of where we are at now

+Stoked is a cli that leverages to:

+1. Generate test or docs for your entire repo or a package within it using Ollama models or optionally OpenAI
+2. Query github with an increasing number of options
+3. Prioritize github repositories to be worked
+4. List issues from the github repos that have been prioritized
+3. Implements code to fix the issue or add the requested feature
+4. Iteratively improves both tests and code until all tests pass
+5. Creates a pull request with the solution
+6. Moves on to the next issue

 ### Repository Prioritization